LooseLab/readfish/README.md

  The following OSs are supported:

  - **Linux** yay
- - **MacOS** boo (Apple Silicon Only with Dorado)
+ - **MacOS** boo (Apple Silicon, Only with Dorado)

 > [!NOTE]
-> Note - MacOS supports is on MinKNOW 5.7 and greater using Dorado basecaller only.
-You must have Apple Silicon.
+> Note - MacOS supports is on MinKNOW 5.7 and greater using Dorado basecaller on Apple Silicon devices only.

 <!-- begin-short -->